 Casper is an amazing foster mom.
 She has fostered dozens of baby Great Horned Owls during our time with us.
 When she is not busy with her duties, you can view her in Front Education during one of our Public Tours.

-O.W.L.’s primary goal is to rehabilitate and release sick, injured, and orphaned raptors.
-However, there are some rare cases where a bird suffers permanent injury and can not survive in the wild and adjusts well to human contact.
-These birds are given another chance to help their species by becoming educational ambassadors (helping to educate the public about raptors and environmental conservation) or by becoming foster parents to orphaned babies and companions to other raptors going through our facility.
+OWL’s primary goal and mission is to rehabilitate and release sick, injured, or orphaned raptors back into the wild.
+However, there are some cases where a raptor suffers a permanent injury which makes them unable to survive in the wild and they adjust well to human contact.
+These birds are given another chance to help their species by becoming Educational Ambassadors (helping to educate the public about raptors and environmental conservation) or by becoming foster parents to orphaned babies and companions to other raptors going through our facility.

 Front Education Birds

-These birds reside at the front of O.W.L.’s property and are viewable during tours and Onsite programs.
-All of these birds, for a variety of reasons, are non-releasable to the wild but due to the fact they are kept in captivity with very little stress (regular food, no enemies, or competition for food), they can live double or triple their regular lifespan.
-These birds often contribute to O.W.L. by helping to raise orphaned babies or sometimes simply by keeping company to newly arrived injured birds that are having trouble being in captivity during their treatment.
+These birds reside at the front of OWL’s property and are viewable during tours and Onsite Education Programs.
+All of these raptors for a variety of reasons are non-releasable to the wild, but due to the fact they are kept in captivity with very little stress (regular food, no enemies, or competition for food), they can live double or triple their regular lifespan.
+They contribute to OWL by helping raise orphaned babies or by simply providing company to newly arrived injured birds that are having trouble being in captivity during their treatment.